Iamchibu/fintech_dev_wkshp/README.md

 #### Deploy solution

-Using AWS CLI
-    * Run the following command to deploy the CloudFormation template
+Using AWS CLI, run the following command to deploy the CloudFormation template

 Replace: